 As the game grew bigger, problems also cropped up in my coding, as I’d never really learned proper coding and organizing practice before developing Evanescent.

 I had no image archive; images had been stored in the same file system as the enemy classes, and I was building quite a monstrosity of spaghetti code.
-And then, as I got better at programming, I saw flaws in my own work, saw how much of a mess I’d made out of Evanescent’s code, and tried to fix it.
+And then, as I got better at programming, I saw flaws in my own work, saw how much of a mess I’d made out of Evanescent’s code, and rewrote large pieces of it.

 Lesson #2: Things that were created several months ago will probably look different from what you make now.